-The most high profile of these has been Facebook's Libra-a new payments infrastructure based on an international stablecoin fully backed by reserve assets in a basket of currencies including the U.S. dollar, the euro and sterling.
+The most high profile of these has been Libra - a new payments infrastructure based on an international stablecoin fully backed by reserve assets in a basket of currencies including the US dollar, the euro, and sterling.
 It could be exchanged between users on messaging platforms and with participating retailers.41

-There are a host of fundamental issues that Libra must address, ranging from privacy to AML/CFT (anti-money laundering and countering financing of terrorism) and operational resilience.
+There are a host of fundamental issues that Libra must address, ranging from privacy to AML/CFT and operational resilience.
 In addition, depending on its design, it could have substantial implications for both monetary and financial stability.42